 It can be intimidating and difficult to seek a recovery from the pharmaceutical company on your own.
 An experienced medical device injury lawyer can make sure that all of your rights are protected.

 Our lawyers know how to investigate your claim and take the necessary steps to protect your recovery.
 We can tell you more in a free consultation.
 We invite you to join us in one of our Illinois offices or, if it is easier, we will come to you.
-Please call, text, or email us today to learn more.
+Please contact us online, call us at 800.800.5678, text, or email us today to learn more.
 You can also download a free copy of our report, IVC Filters: What You Need to Know About Them, to start learning about your rights today.